Hastings-on-Hudson station

 Hastings-on-Hudson station is a commuter rail stop on the Metro-North Railroad's Hudson Line, located in Hastings-on-Hudson, New York.

-As of August 2006, daily commuter ridership was 1154 and there are 783 parking spots.

 History

 Hastings-on-Hudson has had railroad service from as far back as the 1840s, pre-dating the Hudson River Railroad, and served both passengers and a local sugar refinery.
 In 1875, a major fire destroyed the waterfront, and the company running the sugar refinery left town, but other industries ended up taking its place.

 The current Hastings-on-Hudson station building was built in 1910 by the New York Central Railroad.
 As with many NYCRR stations in Westchester County, the station became a Penn Central station upon the merger between NYC and Pennsylvania Railroad in 1968, until it was taken over by Conrail in 1976, and then by Metro-North Railroad in 1983.

 Station layout

 The station has two slightly offset high-level side platforms each eight cars long.
 The inner tracks not next to either platform are used by express trains, only one of the express tracks is powered.